 You can throw away everything and still dream about luxury cars and designer clothes.
 Not that owning good stuff is bad.
 It’s actually much more practical to buy high-quality things than purchasing knockoffs that will break in a few weeks time.
 It’s bad because we leave our consciousness control us and tell us what to do.
 But it should be the other way around.

 After spending more than 20 years in pursuit of material possessions, I’ve decided to make a major change in my life and start living a minimalist lifestyle.
-I will share my progress, some basics tips, which I really hope will inspire you and help you find yourself and begin living a more content life focused towards creating meaningful things.
+After only a few months into this simple way of living, I realized that I was chasing the wrong things all this time.

 The things you own end up owning you.
 It’s only after you lose everything that you’re free to do anything.”
 Chuck Palahniuk